How to start a blog in 2020 and make money?

 –> How do I make money?

-First focus on quality content creation, connections, and promotion.
+Build quality content, connections, and promote the content as much as you can.
 There are tons of ways to make money, I have covered this topic too in this article, keep reading.

 –> Is it easy?
 The setup and maintenance?